RebeccaA79/School_District_Analysis/README.md

 2. School Summary Impacts:

-With the exception of Thomas High School, there were no impacts to the School Summary Anaysis data for the remaining high schools See the next bullet on how Thomas High School was impacted.
+With the exception of Thomas High School, there were no impacts to the School Summary Analysis data for the remaining high schools See the next bullet on how Thomas High School was impacted.

 3. The passing math, reading, and overall percentages for Thomas High School declined (approximately 25%) once the ninth-grade math and reading scores were replaced.
 In the updated School Summary, Thomas High School’s performance is significantly lower in comparison to the other schools.